bluer222/autoPaperDownloader/README.md

 2. input a list of paper names(or some other identifying information that will identify specifically the paper you want) seprated with commas
 3. press search!

-### when you press the search button it will do the following:
+### When you press the search button it will do the following:
 1. find these papers with google scholar in a new tab
 2. open the first result in a new tab and close the search tab
 3. identify a pdf download